jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 - Note: If I modify data (using INSERT, UPDATE, …) of a streaming DLT, the modification is kept even after the next pipeline-run as only new data is added and the "current" data is untouched.

 ## Consider using a streaming table when:
-- Ingesting data e.g. into the Bronze layer
+- Ingesting data e.g. into the Bronze-Layer
 - A query is defined against a data source that is continuously or incrementally growing.
 - Query results should be computed incrementally.
 - The pipeline needs high throughput and low latency.